Elliot V. Kotek: Made Responsibly: New Balance

 In 2019, Kotek directed, co-wrote and produced Made Responsibly, an initiative of the Global Compliance Team at New Balance.
 The film follows a day in the life of Jamie, a New Balance team member in Ho Chi Minh City, Vietnam.
 The film subtly exhibits New Balance's socially responsible touch-points (energy and the environment, responsible materials, work conditions, water and waste reclamation and treatment practices) and the importance that New Balance places on people and families.
 While other apparel brands might show the future of the factory being pristine but devoid of humanity, New Balance - still an independent, family-owned company, wanted to keep the focal point on the hands that make their footwear and apparel, and support those people with products and practices that honor their contribution.
 The piece was nominated for an Emmy by the New England chapter of the Television Academy, and received dozens of top corporate social responsibility, branded content, and online media awards.
 The director of photography on the piece was by Eve M. Cohen, drone photography by Hugo Leenhardt, editing by Fred Beahm, music composed by Jordan Halpern Schwartz and was voice by Celia Almanzan-Fox from a script by Elliot V. Kotek and John Stokes.
 "Made Responsibly" is a Nation of Artists production commissioned by Cone Communications for New Balance.

 Project Daniel

-In 2013, Kotek and founder of Not Impossible, Mick Ebeling, launched Project Daniel.
-The mission established the first 3D printing prosthetic lab in the Nuba Mountains and successfully built a prosthetic arm for Daniel, a Sudanese boy who lost his limb in the war.
+In 2013, Kotek and founder of Not Impossible, Mick Ebeling, launched Project Daniel, which established the first 3D printing prosthetic lab in the Nuba Mountains and successfully built a prosthetic arm for Daniel, a Sudanese boy who lost his limb during wartime.
 "Project Daniel" debuted at CES 2014 in Las Vegas alongside Intel.
 Of the project, Time's tech journalist Harry McCracken wrote, "it's hard to imagine any other device here doing more to make the world a better place."

-Project Daniel has been featured in Time, Wired, Business Insider, BBC The Guardian, Globo, The Independent and CNET.
+Project Daniel has been featured in Time, Wired, Business Insider, the BBC, The Guardian, TV Globo, The Independent and CNET.

 Other Not Impossible projects Kotek has produced include Don's Voice, The Brainwriter and The Robot Walker.